awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. For **Connectivity**, choose the virtual private cloud \(VPC\) based on Amazon VPC that defines the virtual networking environment for this DB instance\.
 You can choose the defaults to simplify this task\.

-1. Complete the **Database authentication** settings\.
-To simplify the process, you can choose **Password authentication** now and set up IAM or password and Kerberos authentication later\.
+1. \(Optional\) Complete the **Database authentication** settings\.
+Password authentication is always enabled\.
+To simplify the process, you can skip this section and set up IAM or password and Kerberos authentication later\.

 1. For **Additional configuration**, do the following: